CartierPierre/shift-hackathon-nantes-2025/README.md

 🧨 **Camille**: Conversational assistant designed to support young people experiencing early signs of psychological distress, offering immediate and oriented support to prevent situations from worsening.

 🧨 **FlashBac**: A TikTok account that revisits historical events through AI-generated videos and images, aiming to make learning dates and historical events more engaging and adaptable to the habits of younger audiences.
+[Test now!](https://flashbac-chrono-craft.lovable.app/)

 🧨 **AIxerice**: Creates school exercises based on real-life situations to enhance student understanding and engagement while reducing dropout rates.